More about the relationship between body, brain and behaviour

 Window of tolerance or window of pleasure?

-Besides focusing on what hurts, we can also turn our attention to what feels good or perhaps even pleasurable.
+Besides focusing on what hurts, we can also turn our attention to what feels okay or perhaps even pleasurable.
 By doing this, we again widen our bandwidth and our variety of feelings.
-I like to call this expanding the window of pleasure in preference to your window of tolerance.
+I like to call this expanding the window of enjoyment or pleasure as quoted by Steve Hoskinson from Organic Intelligence® in preference to your window of tolerance.

 When we direct our attention to pleasurable sensations, we move out of fear and all fear-oriented tension patterns.